Out-Law / Your Daily Need-To-Know

 Current UK securitisation regulatory rules are set out in UK legislation originally introduced to implement EU legislation and which was retained on the UK statute book at the point of Brexit.
 The previous UK government subsequently pushed forward with reforming UK financial services regulation to streamline requirements and change the entire model by which financial services regulation rooted in retained EU law – such as in relation to securitisation – is made, so that the rules in those areas could be more easily adapted over time by UK regulators.

 The effect of the commencement order is that, as of 1 November, the EU-derived securitisation regulation will be revoked in the UK.
-In its place will sit the UK Securitisation Regulations with detailed rules set out in two regulatory rulebooks – one belonging to the Prudential Regulation Authority (PRA) and the other belonging to the Financial Conduct Authority (FCA).
-The regulators widely consulted on their new rulebooks and finalised policy guidance in April 2024, in anticipation of the move to the new regime.
+In its place will sit the UK Securitisation Regulations with detailed rules relating to securitisation set out in two regulatory rulebooks – one belonging to the Prudential Regulation Authority (PRA) and the other belonging to the Financial Conduct Authority (FCA).
+The regulators widely consulted on the new sections of their rulebooks relating to securitisation and finalised policy guidance in April 2024, in anticipation of the move to the new regime.

 “Financial institutions complying with their Article 5 due diligence requirements and originators of securitised exposures will now need to comply with the new FCA and PRA rules, as applicable, under the new UK securitisation regulatory framework once this comes into force on 1 November 2024,” Lall said.